Arkansas Focuses on Prevention with Opioid Settlement Grants

 Tom Fisher, the Arkansas State Drug Director, and Hobe Runion, Sheriff of Sebastian County and chair of the Sebastian County Opioid Task Force, highlighted how these grants are being used to address substance abuse issues at the community level, with a focus on education, prevention, and collaboration.

-Fisher emphasized the critical role the funds play in supporting local communities, each of which faces unique challenges.
+Fisher emphasized the critical role the funds play in supporting local communities.
 “The opioid settlement funds are being directed straight to the heart of our communities, where they are most needed,” Fisher said.
 “Our numbers are getting better, with a slight decrease in fentanyl-related deaths, but the battle is far from over, especially as we see an increase in methamphetamine-related deaths.”

-Fisher highlighted the importance of a community-driven approach, noting that each area has different needs and priorities.
+Fisher highlighted the importance of a community-driven approach, noting that each area faces unique challenges.
 “We are giving these communities the most relevant and timely data to help them respond effectively.
 The goal is to be both strategic and tactical in addressing substance abuse at the local level.
 It’s not just about distributing funds; it’s about fostering partnerships focused on family,” Fischer added.

 Sebastian County Sheriff Hobe Runion